 Does your store have the perfect location for bringing in foot traffic?
 Do you have an industry expert on your executive team?
 Does your product do something that no one else’s product can do?
 All of these are examples of competitive advantages to include in your company description.
-Focus on your strengths in this section of your business plan.
+When you write your business plan, focus on your strengths in this section.

 3. Market Analysis